Chausiku32/BooksApplication/README.md

 It has a search feature as well as an advanced search feature.
 Results from the advanced search feature are stored in Shared Preferences as Options Menu Items.
 The Application needs Internet connection to work.
+Among other features used are Parcelable and Data Binding.
 Enjoy...)